Hidden Costs of Making Your Own Growing Mix

 Bark Mixes & Interactions with CRFs

-Bark Mixes & Interactions with CRFs by Brian Cantin, Senior Grower Advisor In the nursery industry, bark has been the main ingredient in nursery container mixes for many years because it adds weight and is economically priced.
-However not all bark mixes are the same; certain factors have a large impact on bark’s physical and chemical characteristics as well as their interaction with other components including CRFs.
+Bark Mixes & Interactions with CRFs by Brian Cantin, Senior Grower Advisor All bark mixes are not the same; certain factors have a large impact on bark’s physical and chemical characteristics as well as their interaction with other components including CRFs.
 Bark as a component can be purchased as Fresh Bark, Aged bark and Composted bark.
 Fresh bark can contain phenolic compounds due to the lack of proper composting and may inhibit growth.
 When added to a growing media, rapid decomposition of this material causes nitrogen depletion in the mix.
 A fresh hammer milled bark is often very coarse and has less available nitrogen than aged or composted bark.
-Processing bark beyond its fresh […]
+Processing bark beyond its fresh raw state allows toxic compounds to be broken down and assists in reducing nitrogen immobilization.
+There are two processing techniques that are employed in the industry […]

-Why pH in Soilless Growing Media is so important
+Why pH in Soilless Growing Mix is so important

-All you need to know about pH in growing mixes The pH in soilless growing media is a crucial element for a successful production.
-Berger offers growing media with a buffered pH and our quality control system guarantees that this pH is within a specific range upon reception.
+All you need to know about pH in growing mixes Berger offers growing media with a buffered pH and our quality control system guarantees that this pH is within a specific range upon reception.
 However, certain factors must be managed properly to make sure that the pH of the media remains optimal throughout the production.
+The pH of the growing media is dynamic and must be closely monitored.
+Berger can not only provide a growing media with a specific pH, but can also help you determine what factors are influencing the pH of your soil during production and provide helpful solutions that are adapted to your production system and easy to integrate.
 Watch the video to find out how you can manage your pH!